Danrlei (footballer, born 1995)

-Danrlei Medeiros Moreira (born 21 November 1995), simply known as Danrlei, is a Brazilian footballer who plays as a forward for Ponte Preta.
+Danrlei Medeiros Moreira (born 21 November 1995), simply known as Danrlei, is a Brazilian footballer who plays as a forward for Daegu FC.

 Career

 Born in Vila de Calados, a quilombola community in the municipality of Baião, Pará, Danrlei worked with his family in the production of flour in his hometown while playing amateur football.
 In 2020, after a trial period, he signed a contract with Independente de Tucuruí.

 Danrlei impressed with Independente during the 2021 Campeonato Paraense, scoring four goals in eight matches, and was presented at Paysandu on 2 June of that year.
 On 16 December, he signed a new one-year deal with the club.

 On 25 November 2022, Danrlei joined Chapecoense on a one-year contract.
 On 7 December 2023, he was announced by Náutico, but asked to leave the club in the end of the month, after having an offer from abroad.

 On 1 February 2024, Danrlei was announced at K League 2 side FC Anyang.
 On 7 January of the following year, he returned to his home country with Ponte Preta.